MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. Highlight and run the **CALL repopulate_zoo()** stored procedure to start with clean data.

-1. Highlight and run the section following the **Create a table valued function** comment.
+1. Highlight and run the script following the **Create a table valued function** comment.
 This function returns a table called **enclosure_summary**.
 Read through the function code to understand how the table is populated.

 1. Highlight and run the two select statements, passing in a different enclosure ID each time.

-1. Highlight and run the section following the **How to use a table valued function with a LATERAL join** comment.
+1. Highlight and run the script following the **How to use a table valued function with a LATERAL join** comment.
 This script shows the table-valued function being used in place of a table name in a join.

 ## In-built functions